-I am Head of the Institute of Environment, Health and Societies and a Professor of Environmental Toxicology, with a team comprising two postdoctoral researchers, and two current PhD students.
+I am Director of the Institute of Environment, Health and Societies and a Professor of Environmental Toxicology, with a team comprising two postdoctoral researchers, and two current PhD students.
 I am interested in how environmental contaminants affect the health of wildlife and humans as exposure to these is a part of our everyday lives, particularly in urban environments where 80% of UK citizens live and work.
 The diversity and quantity of chemicals released into the environment has risen dramatically in the last few decades and this is causing serious concern about the possible adverse effects of mixtures of these multiple chemicals on human health.
 The effects of contaminants on wildlife have been studied for more than 30 years, since the publication of Rachel Carson's Silent Spring.

 - 1991: BSc.
 (Hons) degree in Zoology with Marine Zoology, Upper Second Class (2i) degree.
 Bangor University College of North Wales.